Latest Offer: 100GB data just for £20 a month!

 Who is EE?

 EE is a British mobile network operator and one of the four major network carriers in the UK.
 It’s also the largest mobile provider in the country at the moment.
 EE launched back in 2012 with the merger between T-Mobile & Orange.
 More recently, EE was acquired by BT, in January 2016.
 EE offers the fastest 4G data speeds and best 4G network coverage in the country.
-The network also provides the best 5G coverage and arguably the fastest 5G download speeds.
-However, the best coverage and fastest speeds come at a higher price point.
+The network also provides the widest 5G coverage in the country.
+However, the best coverage and fastest 4g speeds come at a higher price point.
 EE’s 4G coverage reaches 90% of UK geography and over 99% of the population.
-The carrier’s 5G is active in 80 cities and towns in the UK, and EE aims to roll out to even more locations before the end of 2020.
+The carrier’s 5G is active in 112 cities and towns in the UK, and EE aims to roll out to even more locations before the end of 2020.

 - Fastest 4G download speeds and best network coverage in the country.